www.scantips.com

 A little techie stuff about speedlight zoom, it may interest some:

 The GN chart accuracy is OK and good, because the manufacturer's chart was prepared by accurately metering each actual zoom result, but we do have to rely on the GN chart for zoom.
-And GN definitely does depend on whatever flash head zoom is in effect.
+GN definitely does depend on whatever flash head zoom is in effect.

 Using the GN chart in your flash manual to determine GN